Uwami-Mgxekwa/student-portal/README.md

 This repository contains the source code for the Gauteng City College student portal, a web application designed to streamline student access to academic information, resources, and services.
-This project is expected to greatly benefit the institution by [mention specific benefits, e.g., improving communication, simplifying administrative tasks, enhancing student experience].
+This project is expected to greatly benefit the institution by improving communication, simplifying administrative tasks, and enhancing student experience.